Avacc 11® Gonorrhea Vaccine 2023

 Avacc 11® Indication

 Avacc 11 is being developed to prevent infection with NG (i.e., gonorrhea).
-Gonorrhea remains highly prevalent, with an estimated 87 million new infections worldwide per year.
-In the United States, incidence increased by 66% over the years 2014 to 2018, exceeding 580,000 reported cases in 2018, although the actual incidence is believed to be even greater.
-N. gonorrhoeae is listed by the WHO as an “urgent threat” among human pathogens because of the emergence of resistance to currently available antibiotics, and cases of extreme resistance have been reported.
+Gonorrhea remains highly prevalent, with an estimated 87 million new infections yearly.
+In the United States, incidence increased by 66% from 2014 to 2018, exceeding 580,000 reported cases in 2018, although the actual incidence is believed to be even greater.
+N. gonorrhoeae is listed by the WHO as an "urgent threat" among human pathogens because of the emergence of resistance to currently available antibiotics, and cases of extreme resistance have been reported.

 Avacc 11® Vaccine News 2023